laravel/nova-docs/2.0/installation.md

 },
 ```

-and subsequently, once your `composer.json` file has been updated, run the `composer update` command in your console terminal:
+And subsequently, once your `composer.json` file has been updated, run the `composer update` command in your console terminal:

 ```bash
 composer update